UhitoNetwork/Uhito-Network-Research/Mission/our-vision.md

 - **Every government** has access to trustworthy ethical hackers who can contribute to national security and public good.

 We see an ecosystem:

+- Research feeds understanding.
+- Understanding enables guidance.
+- Guidance protects the community.
+- Volunteer work builds experience and records.
+- Experience opens doors to companies and governments.

+This is the future we are building – one where everyone wins.